Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 I am going to explain the method of Mickael Chatelain trick and also the psychology behind it.

-In addition, I would accompany my explanation with supporting relevant pictures, illustrations and video snippets.
+In addition, I accompany my explanations with relevant pictures, illustrations and video snippets.

 Let’s explore and see whether my speculation of this zig-zag bill trick secret is correct.